zsasko/collect-data-from-conversation-openai-sample/README.md

 ```
 I want to order product
 ```
-and when product name, user name and email are collected, in Python debug log they are printed out.
+and when product name, user name and email are collected, in Python debug log you'll see them printed out.